 The Girls in Politics Initiative (“GIP”) was founded in 2011.
 GIP is a private company that offers civic education classes for girls ages 6 to 17.
 GIP hosts more than 100 classes annually in the United States, Canada, United Kingdom, Australia and New Zealand.
 GIP hosts private events in the United States.
-To request a private event, email for a quote.
+Book a private event.

 Frequently Asked Questions

 The registration fee is non-refundable unless the GIP cancels a class.
 If a participant is unable to attend a class a credit will be placed on file with GIP that may be used at any time for a future class.
 The credit may be used one-time class transfer and the credit does not expire.

 Yes, students will bring lunch.
 Apples, bananas, oranges and granola bars will be available throughout the day.
 There will also be a water station in the meeting room.
 Students are encouraged to bring a spill proof water bottle.
 Due to the increasing number of students with allergies we ask that no student bring nuts or nut-based foods to class.
 Breakfast is not served.